I tried Hermes Agent's Mixture of Agents (MoA)

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

 A feature called Mixture of Agents (MoA) has been added to Nous Research's Hermes Agent.
-The idea of "throwing the same question to multiple LLMs and having another LLM synthesize their opinions" has apparently existed as a paper since 2024, but I'd like to explore why it's attracting renewed attention now by actually getting hands-on with it.
+The idea of "sending the same question to multiple LLMs and having another LLM synthesize their opinions" has apparently existed as a paper since 2024, but I wanted to get hands-on with the actual hardware to understand why it's attracting renewed attention right now.

-To state the conclusion upfront: while the claim is a +7.82% quality improvement over Claude Opus 4.8 alone on HermesBench, Nous's internal benchmark, I personally confirmed an extreme figure on my end where the actual cost on OpenRouter was approximately 80 times that of Opus alone.
-I'll gather hands-on data and organize it so readers can judge for themselves whether it's worth paying for.
+To state the conclusion upfront: while they claim a +7.82% quality improvement over Claude Opus 4.8 standalone on HermesBench, an internal Nous benchmark, I was able to confirm on my end that the actual cost on OpenRouter was approximately 80 times that of Opus standalone—an extreme figure.
+I'll compile real-world data to give readers the materials they need to judge for themselves whether it's worth paying for.

 Why MoA Is Attracting Renewed Attention Now

 The concept of MoA itself is not new.
-The starting point was Together.ai's paper Mixture-of-Agents Enhances Large Language Model Capabilities published in June 2024, known as the pattern where "N reference models provide opinions, and one aggregator model synthesizes them."
+The starting point was Together.ai's paper Mixture-of-Agents Enhances Large Language Model Capabilities published in June 2024, which established the pattern of "N reference models provide opinions, and one aggregator model synthesizes them."

-The background behind this topic resurfacing at this point in 2026 involves a structural change where access to frontier models is being gradually restricted.
+The reason this is back in the spotlight at this point in 2026 lies in the structural change where access to frontier models is being gradually restricted.
 Most recently, on June 12, 2026, Anthropic's Fable 5 and Mythos 5 were suspended for all customers due to U.S. government export regulations.
-It was quite a heavy response, with all deployment methods—including both API and web interfaces—suddenly cut off, regardless of whether users were inside or outside the U.S., foreign nationals or not.
-Combined with rate limit increases and price hikes for Claude Opus 4.8 and GPT-5.5, and the emergence of "closed orchestration systems like Sakana Fugu that bundle multiple models behind the scenes," the strongest models are increasingly becoming something only "a select few" can access.
+It was a fairly heavy response where all deployment methods—including both API and web interfaces, regardless of whether you're inside or outside the U.S., foreign national or not—were suddenly cut off.
+Combined with rate limit increases and price hikes for Claude Opus 4.8 and GPT-5.5, and the emergence of "closed orchestration systems that bundle multiple models behind the scenes" like Sakana Fugu, it feels like the most powerful models are increasingly becoming the domain of a "select few."

-In that atmosphere, Nous Research sent out the following message on their official X:
+Against this backdrop, Nous Research posted the following on official X:

 The strongest models are gated and access is granted only to a select few.
 Hermes Agent now exposes MoA presets as virtual models, giving you capabilities beyond the publicly available frontier: 8% higher than Opus 4.8 and 11% higher than GPT 5.5 on our upcoming benchmark.

-This feels like a statement that captures the essence of MoA—"if the strongest models can only be touched by certain people, bundle multiple models to exceed the frontier"—overlaid onto the current industry situation.
-Teknium also followed up saying he "wants to aim for Opus-equivalent quality with a combination of open source models," and it seems MoA has once again become a realistic option as a consensus pattern.
+This feels like a message that captures the essence of MoA—"if the strongest models can only be accessed by certain people, bundle multiple models together to surpass the frontier"—overlaid onto the current state of the industry.
+Teknium also followed up with "I want to aim for Opus-level performance using combinations of open source models," and it seems fair to say that MoA has once again become a realistic option as a consensus pattern.

 MoA's Position in Hermes Agent

-MoA is integrated into Hermes Agent as a "virtual model provider" and can be invoked with a single call using the /moa command or --provider moa specification.
+MoA is built into Hermes Agent as a "virtual model provider" and can be invoked in one shot using the /moa command or the --provider moa flag.

-There are several other patterns for bundling multiple LLMs, each with different philosophies.
-Comparing them with what I've been working with recently, here's how they break down:
+There are several other patterns for bundling multiple LLMs, each with a different philosophy.
+Comparing them with what I've been working with recently, the breakdown looks like this:

 | Category | Representative Examples | Mechanism |